frw-community/FRW-Free-Web/apps/chrome-extension/README.md

 ### Bootstrap Nodes

-The extension queries 4 Swiss bootstrap nodes in parallel for 99.9% uptime:
+The extension queries 4 bootstrap nodes in parallel for 99.9% uptime:

 ```typescript
 const BOOTSTRAP_NODES = [